Cuis-Smalltalk/TheCuisBook/README.md

 not use tab unless the text editor converts it to spaces.

 **Index.** Index when important concepts are explained.
 We write index entry lowercase!
-Insert an index just after a section, and just before a paragraph.
-The command to use is @cindex for conceptual index:
+Insert an index just after a section title, and just before a paragraph.
+The command to use is @cindex for conceptual
-`@cindex tool, workspace`
+index: `@cindex tools, workspace`

 ### Macros and commands to use
-We defined a few macros to.
+We defined a few macros too.
 Of course standard Texinfo command are used, you should look at the written documentation to see when and how to use them.